movementbuff/offthegridgame/README.md

              Read Only and press Ok.

-- Open Engine.ini in Notepad and remove these entries (You will find them under [SystemSettings]
+- Open Engine.ini in Notepad and remove these entries.
+You will find them under [SystemSettings]

 		r.ShadowQuality=0
 		r.Shadow.CSM.MaxCascades=0